 For their contribution to Montreal sports betting, they use the Mise-O-Jeu, which is akin to the Proline from Ontario or other provinces.

-This means you will be forced to parlay at least two bets to register your ticket.
-This dramatically cuts your chances of winning.
 Additionally, Loto Quebec takes a heftier chunk of your winnings by reducing your payouts.
 Compare the payouts you get from parlays with Mise-O-Jeu to an online sportsbook and you are losing up to 50% of potential winnings.